Évreux-Fauville Air Base: Origins

 During the negotiations, the World War II airfield at Évreux was proposed for expansion into a modern air base for troop carrier and cargo aircraft.
 However, the airfield was under local jurisdiction and the facility was being used as a civilian airport.
 Final approval was obtained in 1951 from the City of Évreux and the Department of Eure.

 Development of Évreux Air Base was managed by the 7305th Air Base Squadron for the next three years.
 The USAF planned that a troop carrier wing, flying Fairchild C-119 Flying Boxcars could be in place at Évreux by 1954.
 Preliminary surveys were conducted in April 1952, and construction of a new base began in July.
 The World War II damage was removed and new runways laid down.

 The design of the airfield was to space parked aircraft as far apart as possible by the construction of a circular marguerite system of hardstands that could be revetted later with earth for added protection.
 Typically the marguerite consisted of fifteen to eighteen hardstands around a large central hangar.
 Each hardstand held one or two aircraft, and allowed the planes to be spaced approximately 150 feet (50 m) apart.
 Each squadron was assigned to a separate hangar/hardstand complex.
-This construction can be seen clearly in the satellite image link at the bottom of this article.

 Roads and buildings were constructed, communications, and other infrastructure was completed and the facilities were ready by the summer of 1955.